Walter Lindrum: Early life

-Lindrum's grandfather, Frederick William Lindrum I, was Australia's first World Professional Billiards Champion having defeated the English master, John Roberts, Sr., in 1869.
+Lindrum's grandfather, Frederick William Lindrum I, was Australia's first World Professional Billiards Champion having defeated Britain's John Roberts Sr in 1869.
 Walter's father, Frederick William Lindrum II, was an Australian Billiards Champion at the age of 20.
 According to Walter, from 1909 to 1912 his father was the greatest billiard player in the world but "only...my brother Fred and myself knew it.
 He passed over public matches to coach the two of us."
 Walter's older brother, Frederick William Lindrum III, became professional Australian Billiards Champion in 1909.
 Frederick II closely tutored his sons.
 The family can be considered the greatest billiard playing family the world has ever known.
 His mother Laura (née Williams) was locally renowned at both sewing and baking, winning numerous Kalgoorlie baking competitions.
 Walter often cited her as an influence on him, saying in 1933 after winning the world championship: "She gave me my desire to win.
 She helped further my passion for both winning and the sport, and she's truly an inspiration to me."